 The Steel Tongue Ensemble consists of three drums that play together to form a complete band, covering all ranges.
-These are the cycle of fifths, used to play melodies; the double seconds, with the largest range and versatility and the bass pans, used to summon the back beat.
-The ensemble drums are also synchronized by their universal drum pattern.
-Once a player learns the pattern of one drum, he or she then knows how to play the other drums in the ensemble.
-A second set of double seconds and a cycle of fifths can be added to expand the ensemble to include more players.
+These are the cycle of fifths, used to play melodies; the double seconds, with the largest range and versatility and the bass drums, used to summon the back beat.

 Playing Your Steel Tongue Drum

 The steel tongue drum can be played in your lap and does not require a stand.
 It can be played with your hands or mallets.
 In order to play the tongue drum in a band with other amplified instruments it would need to be amplified also.